 Your donations make a difference

-The BC SPCA does not receive any provincial funding to assist with animal cruelty investigations.
+The BC SPCA does not receive any provincial funding to assist with animal protection services.

 We rely on generous gifts from our supporters to help us ensure that we can continue to help animals in need and end animal cruelty in B.C.